In this post I’ll show you EXACTLY how to get higher rankings in Google.

 So I’d want to go back to that page and add that exact phrase a few times.
 And expand on the example a little bit.

-I could also create a completely new page optimized around that term.
+I could also create a completely new page optimized around that keyword.

 Either way works.

 Rinse and repeat this process a few times.

 You’ve probably heard that to rank in Google “you need to publish high-quality content”.

 And while this is true, it’s also super hard to take action on.

 (After all, what does “high-quality content” actually mean?)

 So yeah, you DO want to publish awesome stuff on your site.